 Multiple R-squared: 0.01701, Adjusted R-squared: 0.01699

-From table 5 we can make the conclusion that there is a significant positive relation between debt to income and interest rate (p-value > .05).
+From table 5 we conclude that there is a significant positive relation between debt to income and interest rate (p-value > .05).
 This is interpreted as: a one unit increase in debt to income yields a 0.000061 increase in interest rate on average.
 Notice that the adjusted R-squared is significantly lower than the credit score regression in table 5, so it seems that credit score may be a better predictor of interest rates than debt to income.

-Table 8: Loan Purpose simple regression